 I have tried some of the best split-screen apps for mac and they have made my workflow a lot more efficient and productive.
 These are the best split-screen apps for mac right now.

-After having reviewed 50 split screen apps for Mac based on various factors like performance, features, function, usage, price and much more; my team and I zeroed in on 9 that stood out.
-These 9 were further put through a series of tests to determine the best.
+After having reviewed 50 split screen apps for Mac based on various factors like performance, features, function, usage, price, and much more; my team and I zeroed in on 16 that stood out.
+These 16 were further put through a series of tests to determine the best.
 We found that:

-The best split screen apps for Mac is Magnet.
-Users can really benefit from this app as it helps enhances the split screen function and it gives the user complete control over the placement and size of the screens.
+The best split screen app for Mac is Magnet.
+Users can really benefit from this app as it helps enhance the split screen function and it gives the user complete control over the placement and size of the screens.
 It is also extremely affordable at $0.99.

 Related: Best Paint App for Mac

 Table of Contents

 |16 Best Split Screen Apps for Mac||Key Features||Presets Available?|

 – Customizable window arrangements

 – Keyboard shortcuts

 – Change opacity and colors of dimmed apps